-In Short Selling the borrower borrows a stock from an owner in exchange for an IOU, and then sells it to a buyer.
+In Short Selling the borrower borrows one stock from an owner in exchange for an IOU and then sells it to a buyer.
 When the market value of the share is down, the borrower buys it and returns to the original owner.

 Say for example that a short seller borrows 1 GM Stock from the owner in exchange for the borrower’s IOU.
 The borrower sells 1 GM share to a buyer for $60.
 If the market value of 1 GM drops to $50, the borrower gets $10.

 This way the person, who is in the “short selling” position, gains a profit when the share price drops in value.
-The maximum profit is equal to the amount the share was originally purchased for.
-However the maximum potential loss can be unlimited.
-That’s why short selling is considered to be “bearish”.
+The maximum profit is equal to the amount the share the investor originally paid.
+However, the maximum potential loss can be unlimited.
+That’s why short selling is considered to be “bearish.”

 Suppose the borrowed share has a present value of $60; if the share price doesn’t change, the short seller’s profit will be $0.